We are all witnessing a process of transformation in recruitment.

 - Introduce top talent to your company.
 Use a wide range of multimedia to present information you want to share using videos, graphics or short presentations.

 - Do not forget to keep in touch with applicant after the interview.
 You may send him/her a video message with, for example, thank-you note or congratulations for getting a job in your company.
-Why not send a welcome message to the new team member with short video from the CEO?
+Why not send a welcome message to the new team member with a short video from the CEO?

 The ideas listed above are easy to implement with a marketing tool called Highp.

-Highp messages put emphasis on a user centric approach and implement a pull model based on user engagement.
-This all-in-one omnichannel communication platform is dedicated for forward looking companies ready to invest in strong employer branding.
+Highp messages put emphasis on a user-centric approach and implement a pull model based on user engagement.
+This all-in-one omnichannel communication platform is dedicated for forward-looking companies ready to invest in strong employer branding.